z7q2/javascript-maker/readme.md

 > <p id="p4">Sample text.</p>
 ```

-If the `g` key has selected more than one object, all selected objects will get the new id.
+If the `g` key has selected more than one object, all selected objects will get the new id, or have their existing id changed to the new value.
 The last object found is returned with the new id.
 ```
 m({g:"p",i:"p5"});
 > <p id="p5">More sample text.</p>